koide3/small_gicp/README.md

 ## Requirements

 This library uses some C++17 features.
 The PCL interface is not compatible with PCL older than 1.11 that uses `boost::shared_ptr`.
-While porting this package to older environments should be easy, we have no plan to support environments older than Ubuntu 22.04.

 ## Dependencies